Beyond Exposure: Optimizing Ranking Fairness with Non-linear Time-Income Functions: Income Fairness

-In this section, we introduce a measure of \textit{Income Fairness} for general ranking systems.
-We start from the observation that only when an item is actually examined by the user can it generate income for its provider; moreover, conditional on being examined, the expected income per examination is context-dependent.
-Accordingly, the expected income of an item can be decomposed into two parts: (i) \emph{exposure}, which determines how likely the item is examined under a ranking, and (ii) a \emph{unit-income} term, which quantifies the expected income generated per unit exposure under the prevailing context.
-Based on this decomposition, we define the per-timestep income of item $d$ under ranking $\pi_i$ as the product of its exposure and an income function.
-This formulation cleanly separates the position-driven component (controlled by the ranking system through examination probabilities) from the context-driven monetization component (captured by the income function), resulting in an interpretable and optimizable expression for both per-ranking income and its cumulative form.
-Specifically, the income $v_d$ earned by item $d$ in a ranking $\pi$ at timestep $i$ is:
+In this section, we introduce a measure of income fairness for general ranking systems.
+Our starting point is that an item can generate income for its provider only when it is examined by the user.
+Moreover, conditional on being examined, the expected income per examination may depend on the ranking context.
+Therefore, the ranking-induced income of an item can be decomposed into two components: (i) \emph{exposure}, which determines how likely the item is examined under a displayed ranking, and (ii) a \emph{unit-income} term, which quantifies the expected income generated per unit exposure under the current context.

-where $\mathbb{I}(\cdot)$ is the indicator function and $f_d$ is the \textbf{income function}, i.e., the unit income per unit exposure of item $d$.
-We treat $f_d$ as a context-dependent function and aim to allocate exposure to achieve income fairness under such exposure-to-income mappings.
-The income function $f_d$ may vary with contextual factors (e.g., time and region) that are orthogonal to position-driven exposure.
-In this paper, to simplify the problem, we focus on the time factor and model the income function as $f_d(t_i)$, where $t_i$ denotes the real time corresponding to timestep $i$, since time has been acknowledged to be an important factor that determines whether an item exposure could lead to income for the information provider \cite{campos2014time,yuan2013time}.
-Over $n$ timesteps, the cumulative income of item $d$ is defined as:
+Based on this decomposition, we measure the income of item \(d\) at timestep \(i\) as the product of its position-induced exposure and a context-dependent unit-income function.
+Let \(\xi_i\) denote the ranking context at timestep \(i\), such as temporal, spatial, or market conditions.
+We use \(\mu(d,q,\xi_i)\ge 0\) to denote the \emph{unit-income function}, i.e., the expected income generated by one unit of exposure for item \(d\) under query \(q\) and context \(\xi_i\).
+In our implementation, we normalize \(\mu(d,q,\xi_i)\) to \([0,1]\) across timesteps to ensure comparable unit-income scales.
+Given the displayed ranking \(\pi_i\), the income associated with item \(d\) at timestep \(i\) is then defined as:

+Here, \(\Delta E(d,i)\) measures the expected exposure of item \(d\) at timestep \(i\), or equivalently, how likely item \(d\) is to be examined under the displayed ranking \(\pi_i\).
+The income earned by item \(d\) at timestep \(i\) is then defined as:

+This formulation cleanly separates the position-driven exposure component \(\Delta E(d,i)\), which is controlled by the ranking system through examination probabilities, from the context-dependent utility-conversion component \(\mu(d,q,\xi_i)\), which captures how each unit of exposure is converted into income.
+Over \(n\) timesteps, the cumulative income of item \(d\) is:

+In this paper, we mainly instantiate \(\xi_i\) with the time factor to model time-varying unit income, while the formulation can incorporate other contextual variables when available.